jtempkin/enhanced_sampling_toolkit/README.rst

-README FILE FOR THE ENHANCED SAMPLING TOOLKIT
+Enhanced Sampling Toolkit
 ---------------------------------------------------
-Primary Author: Jeremy Tempkin
+Primary Author: Jeremy O. B. Tempkin
 Created: 5/8/2014

-Contributing Authors:
-Seyit Kale
-Erik Thiede

 Description:

 This codebase is developed in order to provide a flexible and extensible toolkit for rapidly prototyping enhanced sampling algorithms for use in molecular simulations.
 The codebase is written entirely in Python and acts as a wrapper to various well-established molecular dynamics engines.
-The design of this toolkit prioritzes facilitating rapid code development at the algorithm level.
+The design of this toolkit prioritizes facilitating rapid code development at the algorithm level.
 This priority is what motivates the decision to use Python as the primary language.
 This decision also facilitates simple connections between this code and well-developed Python tools already established.

 This code consists of two components.
 The first is what we call the Walker API.
 This part consists of an API specification that abstracts the interaction between an enhanced sampling algorithm and the underlying MD engine that performs the integration.
 The Walker API facilitates the rapid construction of higher-level algorithm level code built on top of these basic interactions.
 Implementations built on this API have the benefit of rapid portability between various MD codes that implement the models and dynamics a user may want by a single algorithm code.
 Ideally, since the API consists of fairly high-level interactions, this allows the programmer to focus solely on the algorithm design in a manner agnostic to the specifics of the MD engine.